scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 For spiders that target a single website, using settings and request metadata keys for :ref:`session initialization <session-init>` and :ref:`session checking <session-check>` should do the job.
-However, for broad crawls or :doc:`multi-website spiders <zyte-spider-templates:index>`, you might want to define different session configs for different websites.
+However, for broad-crawl spiders, :doc:`multi-website spiders <zyte-spider-templates:index>`, or for code reusability purposes, you might want to define different session configs for different websites.

 The default session config is implemented by the :class:`~scrapy_zyte_api.SessionConfig` class: